Syria opposition denies Russian chemical attack allegation

 Diplomats said Russia justified its opposition to the resolution by saying the timing was not right.
 Russia's U.N. mission did not respond to a request for comment.

-So far, chief U.N. chemical weapons inspector Sellstrom's team has not traveled to Syria because of diplomatic wrangling over the scope of access he would have there.
+So far, chief U.N. chemical weapons inspector Ake Sellstrom's team has not travelled to Syria because of diplomatic wrangling over the scope of access he would have there.

 U.N.
 Secretary-General Ban Ki-moon wants Sellstrom to have unfettered access to investigate all credible alleged chemical attacks while Assad's government wants the U.N. experts to confine their investigation to the March 19 incident.
 That disagreement has caused a deadlock in talks between the United Nations and Syria on access for the inspection team.